National Party (Poland)

-In the 1930s the two main factions competed within the party, the "old generation" and "young generation", divided by the age and political programmes.
-The old generation supported the parliamentary means of political competition, while the activist young generation advocated the extra-parliamentary means of political struggle.
-In 1935 the young activists took over the leadership of the party.
-In 1934 a significant part of the young faction split off from the SN, forming the National-Radical Camp.
-During World War II, many SN activists joined the National Armed Forces and National Military Organization resistance organizations.
+In the 1930s two main factions competed within the National Party, the "old generation" and the "young generation", divided by age and political programs.
+The old generation supported parliamentary political competition, while the activist young generation advocated extra-parliamentary political struggle.
+In 1935 the young activists took over the party's leadership.
+In 1934 a substantial part of the young faction split off from the National Party, forming a National-Radical Camp.
+During World War II, many National Party activists joined the National Armed Forces and National Military Organization resistance organizations.

+Name

+Roman Dmowski admitted that many people preferred the party to be called in the old name - the National-Democratic Party.
+He chose the shorter name for the following reasons: